Gaza under Israeli siege: Bread lines, yellow water and nonstop explosions

 Keshawi, his wife, two sons, two daughters and tiny grandchildren are trying to survive inside.

-Their sense of desperation has grown 11 days into the Israel-Hamas war.
+The Israeli military has relentlessly attacked Gaza in retaliation for a devastating Hamas rampage in southern Israel almost two weeks ago and the Keshawi family’s sense of desperation is growing.
 Food is running out and Israel has so far stopped humanitarian attempts to bring it in.

 The family hasn’t showered in days since Israel cut off Gaza’s water and fuel supplies.
 They get drinking water from the U.N. school, where workers hand out jerrycans of water from Gaza’s subterranean aquifer to desperate families.
 It tastes salty.
 The desalination stations stopped working when the fuel ran out.